-The CAN Leadership Team's meeting schedule is created annually through a collaborative process involving CAN staff, the CAN Leadership Team co-chairs, and the Committee Leads Collaborative.
-The meeting schedule might include up to seven virtual meetings and two in-person meetings.
-In person meetings happen twice per year and often occur for multiple days (e.g., for an annual Leadership Team retreat, or a meeting corresponding with the annual Site Coordinator Symposium).
+The CAN Leadership Team's meeting schedule is created annually through a collaborative process involving CAN staff and the CAN Leadership Team Co-chairs.
+The meeting schedule is designed based on the input and availability of the Leadership Team and the Leadership Team Commitment Agreement.
 The CAN Leadership Team typically does not meet in the months of December, June, and July.